ssachtleben/play-plugins/auth/README.md

 | AuthEvents.AUTHENTICATION_ERROR      | This event will be fired if the user can't properly authenticate. | play.mvc.Http.Context ctx, String providerKey              |
 | AuthEvents.AUTHENTICATION_SUCCESS    | This event will be executed on a sucessful auth.                  | play.mvc.Http.Context ctx, Object user, String providerKey |

-All events are sync by default, if you want to execute time consuming operations you should schedule a task with Akka.
+All events will be executed syncron by default which means if you want to execute time consuming operations in the observer methods you should schedule a async task with Akka.

-Its possible to change all events to async via application.conf:
+It's also possible to change all events to async via application.conf:

 ```
 auth.events.async = true